Mohammeddaniyal/daniyal-orm/README.md

 5. **Package compiled `.class` files into a JAR** (`dist/pojo.jar`)
 6. **Clean up** temporary compilation files
 7. Optionally **generate POJOs for views** marked with `@View` when `--views` is specified.
+8. **Preload cache for `@Cacheable` entities**
+   - During metadata scanning, entities marked with `@Cacheable` are fetched completely from the DB.
+   - Their rows are stored in `entityCacheMap`.
+   - Queries on these entities are resolved from the in-memory cache instead of hitting the DB.

 > You now get fully compiled, packaged entities with **zero manual effort**.